 Not only does jury diversity underpin the constitutional guarantee of a fair trial and ensure that juries represent the “the voice of the community,” research shows that diverse juries actually do a better job.
 A 2004 study found that diverse groups “deliberated longer and considered a wider range of information than did homogeneous groups.”
 In fact, simply being part of a diverse group seems to make people better jurors; for example, when white people were members of racially mixed juries, they “raised more case facts, made fewer factual errors, and were more amenable to discussion of race-related issues.”
 Another study found that people on racially mixed juries “are more likely to respect different racial perspectives and to confront their own prejudice and stereotypes when such beliefs are recognized and addressed during deliberations.”
 In addition, the verdicts that diverse juries render are more likely to be viewed as legitimate by the public.

 While the laws barring people with criminal convictions from jury service are often referred to as “felony exclusion laws,” in some states (and in federal courts), people with misdemeanor convictions can also be subject to exclusion.
-Florida and Texas, for example, exclude from juries people who have been convicted of specific misdemeanors (e.g., larceny and theft, respectively).
+Texas, for example, specifically excludes from juries people who have been convicted of misdemeanor theft.
 Maryland, Pennsylvania, and South Carolina exclude people who have been convicted of any crime punishable by more than one year of incarceration, which includes certain misdemeanors in those states.
 Oregon excludes people convicted of certain misdemeanors for five years post-conviction.
 And several states and Washington, D.C. exclude people currently facing misdemeanor charges.
-This is in addition to states like Montana, Tennessee, and West Virginia that disqualify people only for those rare misdemeanors related to violating civic or public duties (a level of detail not reflected in the chart below).
+This is in addition to states like Montana, Tennessee, and West Virginia that disqualify people only for those rare misdemeanors related to violating civic or public duties (a level of detail not reflected in the chart below).3

 |Current incarceration||Current incarceration & some past felony convictions||Current incarceration & all past felony convictions||Current incarceration, all past felony convictions, & some past misdemeanor convictions|